What do the JML groups actually do?

 The folder for foreign employees, developed by MSE's JML group, will cover things like rights and obligations as well as practical things about who to contact on various issues and which days it is Swedish Fika.
 Both to reduce the feeling of exclusion and to bridge any cultural differences.

 Do you have ideas or thoughts to share?
-Or did you see something inappropriate?
 Contact Annika Borgenstam or your local JML group.
+Did you perceive or see something inappropriate that should be reported, contact the Human Resources Manager of ITM .

 Text: Ulrika Georgsson